Link Workers are available for appointments via your GP Practice reception. They are currently held on:

 You might be lonely, anxious or socially isolated, and this might have been made worse by the ongoing Covid-19 restrictions?

 There are varied ways we might be able to help.
-Let's look at an example......as we head into winter under Covid restrictions you might welcome being referred to our free, online dance therapy classes with Shirley who is linked to our social prescribing service.
-You can see if you click on "Movement In Mind" (link below) the many different ways you might benefit, not least the social aspect as you meet people from the comfort of your own room:
+Let's look at an example......as we head into 2021 under Covid lockdown you might welcome being referred to our free, online exercise therapy classes with Shirley, a Dance Movement Psychotherapist who is linked to our social prescribing service.
+You can see if you click on the "Movement In Mind" link below the many different ways you might benefit, not least the social aspect as you meet people from the comfort of your own room: